klaypso/AdapNet-Semantic-Segmentation/README.md

 Check out the Configure the Network section for further details on setting up the project.

 ## Training and Evaluation
-Training and evaluation procedures can be found in the r
+Training and evaluation procedures can be found in the respective sections.
+Additional notes regarding performance improvement of the model have been provided.

+## Lice